Csaldivar23/Project_4/README.md

         The root mean square error is: 0.2568568387513748 The R squared is: 0.5878911648339988

-Nueral Network
+Neural Network

         Loss: 0.3475993573665619, R2 Score: -1.1712255477905273

 ## Summary
-Over the course of this project we've concluded that the Random Forest Regression Model yielded our highet r2 score at '0.84'.
+Over the course of this project, we found that the Random Forest Regressor produced the highest R² score of 0.84, making it the most accurate model for predicting avocado prices.

-This model can used to price the avocado markets.
+This model can be effectively used to forecast avocado market prices, providing valuable insights for pricing strategies in the industry.

-Moving forward, some considerations for improving prediction accuracy could be:
+To enhance prediction accuracy in the future, we could consider the following approaches:

-* hyperparameter tuning
+* Hyperparameter Tuning: Fine-tune the model’s parameters to improve accuracy and performance.
-* obtaining more data and features
+* Adding More Data and Features: Include additional data, such as weather or market trends, to capture factors influencing prices.
-* using a time analysis model
+* Using Time-Series Models: Apply models designed for analyzing time-based data to better understand trends and seasonality.

-## Links
+## References

 **Data Source:**